 My dismay over years of changing and conflicting dietary guidelines has left me with a distinct distrust of the latest dietary trends.
 I prefer to think of health and nutrition in terms of what we evolved to eat – before supermarkets and a multi-million dollar food processing industry; and when you think about it, humans evolved as hunters and gatherers.

 Some humans were more hunters that gatherers, surviving healthily on nothing much more than protein and fat.
-Others more gatherers, with little animal derived protein.
+Others more gatherers, with little or any animal derived protein.
 The point – we are all different and our dietary needs and desires vary enormously.
 I know this to be the case after treating many different patients with many different disorders.
 Some thrive on a high protein diet, other simply don’t.

 But this isn’t a post about to eat, or not to eat meat.
 That is something only you can decide.
 However if you do choose to eat meat, choosing grass-fed, pasture raised meat is so important.
 So why should we care how the meat we eat is raised?
 When you think about it, we are at the top of the food chain – we are what we eat, but also what we eat, eats.
 To be healthy we need to care!